harris-chris/Jot.jl/docs/src/Guide.md

 `function subtract_response_function(a::Number, b::Number) a - b end`

-have these as separate images, create a single responding function:
+and having these as separate images, instead create a single responding function:
 ```
 function arithmetic_response(f::String, a::Number, b::Number)
     if f == "add" a + b